open-etsi/gsm-data-generator-gui/README.md

 Getting Started
 ---------------
-Check out the [TVM Documentation](https://tvm.apache.org/docs/) site for installation instructions, tutorials, examples, and more.
+Check out the [Data Generation Documentation]() site for installation instructions, tutorials, examples, and more.
-The [Getting Started with TVM](https://tvm.apache.org/docs/get_started/overview.html) tutorial is a great place to start.
+The [Getting Started with Data Generation]() tutorial is a great place to start.

 Features